Archdiocese of Corrientes

 The Roman Catholic Archdiocese of Corrientes (erected 21 January 1910, as the Diocese of Corrientes) is in Argentina and is a metropolitan diocese and its suffragan sees include Goya, Oberá, Posadas, Puerto Iguazú and Santo Tomé.
 It was elevated on 10 April 1961.

+History

+The Diocese of Corrientes was established on 21 January 1910.
+(Note: However, a footnote in the Second Vatican Council's Decree on the Apostolate of the Laity (1965) refers to a Sacred Congregation of the Council document from 1920 relating to its dissolution.)
+It became an Archdiocese on 10 April 1961.